Johndirr/SubtitleSyncAssistant/README_STRUCTURE.md

    - Attaches full audio segments for playback (`set_audio_segment`).
    - Populates both tables (reference and sync) with the subtitle lines.
 5. Selection in a table highlights corresponding intervals on the respective plot.
+6. Preview Images window:
+   - Right-click a table and choose "Show preview images" to open.
+   - Shows frames from A (Reference) and B (New) at the start times of the selected rows (one per table).
+   - Updates automatically when selection changes, and also after editing a line or shifting times.
+   - Frames are fetched with ffmpeg in background threads and cached per 0.5 s bucket.
-6. Playback:
+7. Playback:
    - The plots handle their own play/pause and draw the playhead while streaming audio through `QAudioOutput` with a `QBuffer` (16-bit PCM).
    - Only one plot plays at a time; they notify each other via `playingChanged`.
-7. Offset finding (optional):
+8. Offset finding (optional):
    - From the sync table, selected rows trigger either `OffsetWorker` or `SlidingOffsetWorker`.
    - Workers resample snippets if needed, call `find_offset_between_buffers`, and compute a per-row delta so start/end times can be adjusted.
    - Results are written to the "Found offset" column with status coloring.
-8. Editing & Export:
+9. Editing & Export:
    - A single row can be edited via `EditSubtitleDialog`.
    - Times can be shifted (selected rows or all rows) and visually marked.
    - Export writes a validated SRT with consecutive indices using `pysrt`.